Word Meanings - VALID - Book Publishers vocabulary database

 Having a disposition to do good; possessing or manifesting love to mankind, and a desire to promote their prosperity and happiness; disposed to give to good objects; kind; charitable. -- Be*nev"o*lent*ly, adv.
 Syn. -- Benevolent, Beneficent. - COMPACT

 1. Joined or held together; leagued; confederated.
 "Compact with her that's gone."
 Shak.
 A pipe of seven reeds, compact with wax together.
 Peacham.
 2. Composed or made; -- with of.
 A wandering fire, Compact of unctuous vapor.
 Milton.
-3. Closely - RIGHT
+3. Closely - COMPACTIBLE

 That may be compacted. - POSTABLE